eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - itest

 #### CLI supports environment variables
-`swdd~cli-shall-support-environment-variables~1`
+`swdd~cli-supports-server-url-cli-argument~1`

 Status: approved

-The Ankaios CLI shall support the usage of the following environment variables which have lower priority compared to explicitly provided cli arguments:
+The Ankaios CLI shall support the cli argument `--server-url` (short alias `-s`) with value format `protocol://host:port`, alternatively configurable via the environment variable `ANK_SERVER_URL` which has lower priority compared to explicitly provided cli arguments.

-- `ANK_SERVER_URL`, for providing the server url
-- `ANK_CA_PEM`, for providing the file path to a certificate authority in PEM format,
-- `ANK_CRT_PEM`, for providing the file path to a certificate in PEM format,
-- `ANK_KEY_PEM`, for providing the file path to a key in PEM format,
-- `ANK_INSECURE`, for providing a Boolean to enable/disable the insecure communication

-Rationale:
-Environment variables improve the usability, but are less important than explicitly provided configurations.
+Comment:
+The `protocol` depends on the configured communication protocol. `host` means an ip address or a domain name.

 Tags:
 - CliCommands

 Needs:
 - impl
-- stest

 #### CLI is a standalone application
 `swdd~cli-standalone-application~1`